tail-call/kbb/README.md

 ## Game ideas

+ - [ ] Permadeath: when a player character dies, it dies forever.
+Next unit becomes the leader.
+ - [ ] Town mngmnt is an idle game proceeding while you explore.
+ - [ ] Combat screen for combat, explore screen for exploration, dungeon screen for combat exploration!
+Also camp screen for camp.
+       Also space screen for space travel.
+And time screen for time travel.
+       And town screen for shopping and questing.
+ - [ ] Maximum party size is 50 (including you).
+More are possible in Epic Battles.
+ - [ ] You can carry a tent to increase your party size by 5 and a sleeping bag for a +1 increase.
+ - [ ] Free moving camera (for debug and town mngmnt)
  - [ ] Player may redefine *rules* in the *rulebook*
     - [ ] There's a *rulebook editor*
     - [ ] Logic is stored as *rules* in the *rulebook*